 - 800 active volunteers, over 200 of which are foster homes

 - 12 pet store partners in the GTA and Kitchener-Waterloo area

 - Toronto Animal Services Partnership: In January 2014, TCR announced a unique partnership with Toronto Animal Services (TAS).
 In an effort to reduce the number of cats euthanized in Toronto shelters, TCR has started working closely with TAS to pull cats out of the shelters that would usually be at risk.
 We use our strong foster network and successful adoption program to help these cats find adoptive families.
 This visionary partnership aims to bring rescue organizations together to make Toronto a no-kill city in the very near future.

-• Spay/Neuter Program: There are estimates of half a million feral and homeless cats in the GTA.
+- Spay/Neuter Program: There are estimates of half a million feral and homeless cats in the GTA.
 Feral cats may be born in the wild and never socialized, or may be abandoned or lost pets that have become wild.
-They multiply at an alarming rate, and lead miserable lives which often end with slow starvation, sickness, or death from exposure.
-Some people find these cats to be a problem and want to be rid of them, others show their concern by feeding them.
+They multiply at an alarming rate, and lead miserable lives that often end with slow starvation, sickness, or death from exposure.
+Some people find these cats to be a problem and want to be rid of them, while others show their concern by feeding them.
 In addition to feeding them; these cats must be spayed/neutered so that they no longer reproduce more sick and hungry kittens.
-Our program traps these cats, spays or neuters them, then returns them to their original location outdoors.
+Our program helps members of the public trap these cats, spay or neuter them, then return them to their original location outdoors.
 We can’t find every cat a home, but we can cut down their numbers in a compassionate manner.